-Caring for a Mitred Conure
+Caring for the Mitred Conure

-Common Health Issues
+Common Health Problems

 The mitred conure, like other conures, is a relatively hardy bird compared to other parrots.
 But it is prone to some of the same health issues that affect other conures:

-- Aspergillosis respiratory infection
+- Aspergillosis (fungal respiratory infection)

-- Cold and sinus inflammations
+- Cold, allergies, and sinus inflammation

 - Feather plucking

 If a bird gets bored or feels neglected, it may start a self-mutilating behavior of feather plucking.
 Have your bird checked by an avian veterinarian annually or if your bird starts acting lethargic, stops eating, or seems unusual to you.

 Diet and Nutrition